Ruaha National Park

 The Ruaha is the park where game viewing can begin the moment the plane touches down.
-This park is one of the few of Tanzania’s famous wilderness areas where the tourist can have a rare experience of game viewing spiced up by the fascinating landscape.
+This park is one of the few of Tanzania’s famous wilderness areas where tourists can have a rare experience of game viewing spiced up by the fascinating landscape.

-The park is rich in plants and animals such as Greater Kudu which can not be found in any other national park.
+The park is rich in plants and animals, such as the Greater Kudu, which can not be found in any other national park.

-The park boasts of its almost untouched and unexplored ecosystem, making visitors’ safari experience unique.
+The park boasts an almost untouched, unexplored ecosystem, making visitors’ safari experience unique.

-The Great Ruaha River like other rivers like Mwagusi, Jongomero, and Mzombe Save is the lifeline of the park.
+The Great Ruaha River, like the Mwagusi, Jongomero, and Mzombe Save rivers, is the lifeline of the park.

-During the dry season, these rivers become mostly the main source of water for wildlife.
-There are few natural springs with the same purpose.
+During the dry season, these rivers become the primary source of water for wildlife.
+There are a few natural springs with the same purpose.

 At the peak of the dry season, elephants obtain water from dry sand rivers using their front feet and trunks.

-The remaining waterfalls along the Great Ruaha River are also an important habitat for hippopotamus, fish, and crocodiles.
+The remaining waterfalls along the Great Ruaha River also provide essential habitat for hippopotamuses, fish, and crocodiles.

-The Ruaha National Park has a bimodal pattern of rainforest; the short rainfall season begins November to February, while the long season is between March and April.
+The Ruaha National Park has a bimodal rainfall pattern: the short season runs from November to February, while the long season runs from March to April.

-The annual mean rainfall ranges between 500 mm – 800 mm with an average annual temperature of about 280c.
+The annual mean rainfall ranges from 500 mm to 800 mm, with an average yearly temperature of about 280 °C.

-The park experiences its dry season between June and October when the temperature at Msembe headquarter reaches 25-30˚C/77-86˚.
+The park experiences its dry season between June and October, when temperatures at Msembe headquarters range from 25-30˚C (77-86˚F).

-The park’s history dates back to 1910 when it was gazetted Saba Game Reserve by Germany then the name was changed by the British to Rungwa Game reserve in 1946.
+The park’s history dates back to 1910, when it was gazetted as the Saba Game Reserve by Germany; the name was later changed by the British to Rungwa Game Reserve in 1946.

-In 2008 Usangu Game Reserve and other important wetlands in the Usangu basin were annexed into the park, making it the largest park in Tanzania at that time.
+In 2008, the Usangu Game Reserve and other important wetlands in the Usangu basin were annexed into the park, making it the largest park in Tanzania at that time.

 Though in 2020 the Nyerere National Park has been gazetted covering an area of about 30,893 km2 and brought down to the second largest park in East Africa with an area of about 20226 kilometers square.

-Ruaha National Park has a high diversity of plants and animals including elephants, Buffaloes, antelopes, and some of the rare and endangered species like wild dogs.
+Ruaha National Park has a high diversity of plants and animals, including elephants, buffalo, antelopes, and some of the rare and endangered species like wild dogs.

-The park serves as a water shade both for wildlife and human beings.
+The park serves as a water source for both wildlife and humans.

-This makes it economically significant as it supports agricultural activities downstream and contributes to hydroelectric power (HEP) for the country at Mtera and Kidatu dams.
+This is economically significant, as it supports downstream agricultural activities and contributes to the country’s hydroelectric power (HEP) at the Mtera and Kidatu dams.

 Ruaha National Park is renowned for its excellent wildlife-sighting opportunities.
 Combined with the low number of visitors, this makes it a spectacular destination.